 Here are 7 healthy foods you can take on the road trip:

 Fruits are the best snack you could have at breakfast or in between meals as they are rich nutrients and could be a sweet treat for kids as well.
-Since fruits are not a satiable snack, DrDietitian Jessica Candral suggests that combining fruits with proteins would level the blood sugar and also make you feel fuller.
+Since fruits are not a satiable snack, DrDietitian Jessica Central suggests that combining fruits with proteins would level the blood sugar and also make you feel fuller.
 Nuts, cereals or cheese are a great combination with fruits!

 Whether you consume veggies all together as a salad, garnish or as a small snack, they are always a good choice for trips.
-Raw or cooked, vegetables are rich in fiber, antioxidants and minerals, which keep away bad cholesterol and assure a proper function of the bowel.
+Raw or cooked, vegetables are rich in fiber, antioxidants, and minerals, which keep away bad cholesterol and assure a proper function of the bowel.